 Microtubules affect cell shape, motility, transport and mitosis,1 which make them desirable targets for anticancer treatment.
 Microtubule inhibitors, with both destabilizing and stabilizing action mechanisms, are known as antimitotic drugs.2 However, resistance to a range of tubulin-binding agents, as a consequence of β-tubulin mutations, has remained an unresolved issue.3

-For creating a tubulin inhibitors library, we docked our screening compound library against crystal structures of the known protein-tubulin complexes (4YJ2, 5C8Y, 5CA1).4,5 The docking was performed into the binding site of colchicine-derived inhibitors resulting in a set of 2023 compounds.
+For creating a tubulin inhibitors library, we docked our screening compound library against crystal structures of the known protein-tubulin complexes (4YJ2, 5C8Y, 5CA1).4,5 The docking was performed into the binding site of colchicine-derived inhibitors.

 Physicochemical profiles of UORSY tubulin inhibitors: